 On tour, Hong Kong Sinfonietta has been invited to perform in North America in Canada and New York City; in Brazil, Argentina and Uruguay in South America; in Europe at the prestigious Festival International de Piano La Roque d’Anthéron, Festival de Musique Menton, Saint-Riquier Festival, Les Flâneries Musicales d’Été de Reims and Festival Les Nuits Romantiques in France, in Germany at Gezeitenkonzerte Ostfriesland, at Beethoven Easter Festival in Poland, in Switzerland at Tonhalle Zürich, Geneva Victoria Hall and Fribourg, Festival Pianistico Internazionale Arturo Benedetti Michelangeli and Settimane Musicali al Teatro Olimpico in Italy, in Portugal at the Marvão International Music Festival, and in Lithuania; in China at the Shanghai Spring International Music Festival and China Shanghai International Arts Festival (Expo 2010 Shanghai), in Beijing at the National Centre for the Performing Arts; in Japan at Tokyo Opera City, La Folle Journée in Tokyo and Niigata, Nagano and Kanazawa; in Korea at the Tongyeong International Music Festival and in Singapore at the Esplanade, and at National Concert Hall Taipei and National Taichung Theater.
 In 2020, the orchestra has been invited to perform at several festivals in Europe.

 Hong Kong Sinfonietta has thrived under the direction of Music Director Yip Wing-sie – one of Asia’s most respected conductors – since 2002.
-Starting from May 2020, she will take on the new role of Music Director Emeritus.
-Principal Guest Conductor Christoph Poppen will be responsible for the artistic development of the orchestra before the next Music Director is appointed.
+Starting from May 2020, she takes on the new role of Music Director Emeritus.
+She and Principal Guest Conductor Christoph Poppen will be responsible for the artistic development of the orchestra before the next Music Director is appointed.

 *Hong Kong Sinfonietta was incorporated and re-organised in 1999.
 Founded in 1990 by a group of local musicians (Choy Kwok-tin Martin, Fung Kai-man, Goh Ching, Kwan Lap-hok, Leung Bo-kun James, Wong Wai-ming and Henry Yu), the orchestra appointed American-Chinese conductor Tsung Yeh as its first Music Director in 1999.
 In April 2002, Hong Kong conductor Yip Wing-sie became its Music Director as the Hong Kong Sinfonietta continues with its mission to bring music closer to the community, expanding on its vision of “investing in a cultural tomorrow”.